Esports Organization Dignitas Names Zytara Official NFT Partner

 ABOUT ZYTARA LABS

 Zytara Labs is a full-service production company and studio that supports musical artists, actors, gamers, esports teams and other brands with the creation, sales, and marketing of non-fungible tokens (NFTs).
 The company also develops innovative products and platforms that leverage blockchain protocols, such as DigitalBits and Ethereum.
-Zytara Labs is a wholly owned subsidiary of Zytara Inc., the fintech company building the digital financial institution of tomorrow.
-For more information, visit https://www.zytara.com/nfts
+Zytara Labs is a wholly-owned subsidiary of Zytara Inc., the fintech company building the digital financial institution of tomorrow.

 Share this article